musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### Avoid Mental Mapping

 When naming things in code, make sure the names are straightforward so that others don't have to guess what they mean.
 Never underestimate their imagination.
-The goal is to write code that is easy to understand for anyone who might read it, not just for yourself.
+The goal is to write code that is easy to understand for anyone who might read it, not just for oneself.

 ### Class Names